tbhardwick/aerotage_time_reporting_app/AEROTAGE_TIME_APP_PLAN.md

 ---

 This plan provides a comprehensive roadmap for developing a professional time tracking application that can compete with established solutions while being tailored to Aerotage Design Group's specific needs.
+The React Context implementation provides a solid foundation for the current scope while remaining scalable for future enhancements.